catalyst/developing-with-cwp/docs/03_CreatingATheme.md

 * To create a new theme, if your code editor is Atom, you can right-click on the themes/starter and choose Duplicate
 * Then give it the name museum
+* Run the /dev/build command in your browser

 Congratulations you have just created a new theme.
 At the moment it looks exactly the same as the starter theme which is OK.
 We will make changes to the museum theme throughout the course.